Reader in Anthropology of Public Health

 The analysis of the results was showcased in a workshop with invited academics from across the School of Medicine and Dentistry and the Queen Mary Academy.
 This led to a call to action across the faculty for all anti-racism subcommittees to collate their findings and effect change at a wider Queen Mary level.

-Recommendations produced from the survey analysis and workshop will be shown to the whole Global Health department to inform improvements to the curriculum and efforts to decolonise it.
+Recommendations produced from the survey analysis and workshop will be shown to the whole Global Health department to inform improvements to the curriculum and efforts to diversify it.

 2020-21 Founder and Student Lead